-All procurement transactions paid for from Federal funds or Academy matching funds shall be conducted in a manner that encourages full and open competition and that is in accordance with good administrative practice and sound business judgement.
+All procurement transactions for the acquisition of property or services required under a Federal award paid for from Federal funds or Academy matching funds shall be conducted in a manner that encourages full and open competition and that is in accordance with good administrative practice and sound business judgement.
 In order to promote objective contractor performance and eliminate unfair competitive advantage, the Academy shall exclude any contractor that has developed or drafted specifications, requirements, statements of work, or invitations for bids or requests for proposals from competition for such procurements.